 Easy method to make any size batch of cold brew coffee:

-I usually feel that using exactly1:4 is a bit too strong for me (a bit of a caffeine rush for sure), so in the "simple cold brew recipe" I've recommended 50-55 oz. of water because I've found I prefer that over using 48 oz. of water (an exact 1:4 ratio).
-Try it out!
-Make small adjustments to the ratio to discover how you prefer it.
+I personally feel that using exactly1:4 is slightly too strong for me (a bit of a caffeine rush for sure), so in the "simple cold brew recipe" I've recommended apx.
+55 - 60 oz. of water to 12 oz. of coffee, because I've found I prefer that.
+My ratio is closer to 1:5 (12 oz. coffee x 5 = 60).